 The laundry room and kitchen go through hustles and bustles.
 The museum inclusively provides avenues for research and lectures for visitors on the exhibits it showcases.
 Delicious waffles and homemade cakes are equally served in the museum.

 Address: Alte Hafenstraße 30, 28757 Bremen, Germany

-The Overbeck-Museum is a small art museum located in Alte Hafenstraße 30, 28757 Bremen, Germany.
-It stands in the northern part of Bremen (Vegesack) and can be very readily reached by train.
+The Overbeck Museum is a small art museum located in Alte Hafenstraße 30, 28757 Bremen, Germany.
+It stands in the northern part of Bremen (Vegesack) and can be readily reached by train.

 Temporary collections here include works of Fritz and Hermin Overbeck, who both belong to the Worpswede group as members.
 Jost Wischnewski’s photography as well can be found in the museum.

-The Overbeck museum happens to be just the only Bremen museum dedicated to Fritz Overbeck and his wife, Hermine Overbeck-Rohte, from whose own name the museum finds a name for itself.
+The Overbeck Museum is just the only Bremen museum dedicated to Fritz Overbeck and his wife, Hermine Overbeck-Rohte, from whose own name the museum finds a name for itself.
 Fritz Overbeck (1869-1909) was one of the Worpswede artist’s colony founding fathers, and both couples were painters as well.

-A packing house was incorporated into the building that houses the museum in the year 1850.
-Towards the mid-1920s, the Kistentod AG were the occupiers of the building currently housing the museum.
+A packing house was incorporated into the building that houses the museum in 1850.
+Towards the mid-1920s, the Kistentod AG occupied the building currently housing the museum.

-From the year 2010, the museum began to extensively display the works of Hermine Overbeck-Rohte under the title of “Your wife, your friend, your colleague, your everything.”
-The museum’s focus is on researching, and it has published catalogs and directors on the life of Fritz Overbeck and Hermine Overbeck-Rohte.
+From 2010, the museum began to extensively display the works of Hermine Overbeck-Rohte under the title “Your wife, your friend, your colleague, your everything.”
+The museum’s focus is on research, and it has published catalogs and directors on the life of Fritz Overbeck and Hermine Overbeck-Rohte.